Welcome to today's edition of the Rush 24-7 podcast.

 What if the way you see everything that's happening is not the way the people of this country see it?

-There's there's evidence, there's abundant evidence.
+There's abundant evidence.

-This is Hammer talking to Rove.
+This is Hemmer talking to Rove.

-And he wasn't trying to entrap Rove, it was just a legitimate question.
+And he wasn't trying to entrap Rove.

-He's saying, Carl, what if the people in this country are so divorced now from standard ordinary everyday politics?
+He's saying, Carl, what if the people in this country are so divorced now from standard, ordinary, everyday politics?

-They have such a distaste for it, that they have nothing in common with it anymore, that the way you're looking at this is not at all the way a majority of people in the country are looking at it, and certainly not the way Trump supporters see it.
+That the way you're looking at this is not at all the way a majority of people in the country are looking at it, and certainly not the way Trump supporters see it.

 And I didn't get all of Carl's answer.

-He of course rejected the premise.
+He, of course, rejected the premise.

 Well, there's Khan again.